GoogleCloudPlatform/cloud-deploy-samples/custom-targets/helm/quickstart/QUICKSTART.md

 gcloud deploy rollouts describe release-001-to-helm-cluster-0001 --release=release-001 --delivery-pipeline=helm-pipeline --project=$PROJECT_ID --region=$REGION
 ```

 Once the rollout has succeeded the Kubernetes `Deployment` in the Helm chart has been deployed to the GKE cluster.
+See the [GKE Workload UI](https://console.cloud.google.com/kubernetes/workload/overview) for your project.

 ## 9. Clean up